Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

 #### Kill the process

-When `KeepAlive` is set to 'true' in the plist file, the service will be restarted if killed with:
+When `KeepAlive` is set to 'true' in `/Library/LaunchDaemons/local.xvfb.plist`, the service will be restarted if killed with:

     sudo kill -9 <PID>

-If you really need to kill the service, change `KeepAlive` to `false` in the plist, then kill the process.
+If you really need to kill the service, change `KeepAlive` to `false` in the plist file, then kill the process.

 #### Testing X11 from R